passcod/blook/src/technical/caddy.md

-# Caddy, part I
+# Caddy

 > July 2023

-_This is part one of a 'live' series on my experiences with [Caddy]._

-I encountered Caddy in or before 2018.
+I encountered [Caddy] in or before 2018.
 Back then, it was a breath of fresh air in the HTTP server space, something that you could spin up very quickly and simply, had good modern defaults, and would handle HTTPS for you.
 However, while quite useful for running small services for personal use, it didn't really seem like a strong option for production.
 In my professional use, I built